1z-z1/Bridge-Pi/README.md

       - INSERT PICTURE HERE
    - ...then you have messed something above up and need to start from 2. of this guide.
    - Or your image could have been damaged during download or uncompression.
-   - If you did not land on the screens above let the Pi do it's thing for a moment.
+   - If you did not land on the screens above then let the Pi do it's thing for a moment.
 Set up take some time.
    - You should land on this page if you are sucessful...
       - INSERT PICTURE HERE
 ---
 10. Follow the `Welcome to Raspberry Pi` window directions to set up the lanauage, keyboard, locale, password, screen settings, wifi, and software update.
     - It is recommended you update your system to the latest version.
     - Once your system update is complete if the Pi asks you to restart the system then restart.
 ---
 11.
 ---